uwrov/2018-2019/surface/gui/README.md

 [List of all configurable options](http://www.lavrsen.dk/foswiki/bin/view/Motion/MotionGuideBasicFeatures)

 **Gamepad Display**
-The bottom panel will display the button and axe values of any connected controllers.
+The bottom panel will display the button and axes values of any connected controllers.
 The pane will be empty and grayed out when no controllers are detected.

 ## Controls
 **Xbox:**